 When did Oldsmobile go out of business

-When did Oldsmobile go out of business – Is they still now?
+When did Oldsmobile go out of business in 2024?

 When did Oldsmobile go out of business?
 Oldsmobile was started in 1897 as the Olds Motor Vehicle Corporation.
 In 1908, Oldsmobile merged with General Motors.
 Fully automatic gearboxes were created for the first time by Oldsmobile in 1940 with the Hydra-Matic models.